fortran-lang/stdlib/doc/specs/stdlib_sorting.md

 `real(sp)`, `real(dp)`, `real(qp)`. `character(*)`, or
 `type(string_type)`.
 It is an `intent(inout)` argument.
 On return its input elements will be sorted in order of non-decreasing value.

+`reverse` (optional): shall be a scalar of type default logical.
+It is an `intent(in)` argument.
+If present with a value of `.true.` then `array` will be sorted in order of non-increasing values in unstable order.
+Otherwise index will sort `array` in order of non-decreasing values in unstable order.

 ##### Notes